 6. I don’t want to nag my kids through high school.

 In high school, the stakes rise considerably.
 Every grade matters when students are getting ready to apply to college.
-If my kids have taken over managing their time and assignments in middle school, they will already know how to navigate high school.
+If my kids have taken over managing their time and homework in middle school, they will already know how to navigate high school.
 If they didn’t have that practice, I would have to nag them incessantly—and I don’t want to nag.

 Taking a few steps back during the middle school years has worked well for my kids.
 They have the opportunity to learn how to manage their academic lives—and learn how to recover from their mistakes—which will make them better prepared for the rigors of high school.
 That not only makes life a little easier for all of us, it means I can save my energy and influence to guide them on other important issues.